Practical-Code/bless/README.md

 Select "Create Stack".

-Either choose "Design a template" and cut and paste the yaml located in bless-deploy.cf in the bless_cloudformation folder into the CloudFormation designer.
+Choose "Design a template" and cut and paste the yaml located in bless-deploy.cf in the bless_cloudformation folder into the CloudFormation designer.

 Change the location in the CloudFormation template from https://github.com/Practical-Code/bless.git to the location of your forked repository.

 Name and create the CloudFormation stack.

-A Lambda function named bless_lambda will now be created and be able to sign certficates.
+A Lambda function named bless_lambda will now be created and will be able to sign certficates.

 ## Create a Testing environment and Use BLESS
 Deploy the bash script in the folder bless_bash named ec2_deploy on a command line or follow the step by step instructions.